-I’m back… back to reality after a wonderfully relaxing and fun four day vacation that I will share with you next week.
+I’m back… back to reality after a wonderfully relaxing and fun four day vacation on Anna Maria Island, Florida.

 I was surprised when I heard someone at the airport say… “Have a nice holiday”…I thought, “What holiday?” and then it dawned on me – Memorial Day weekend – that’s what holiday they were referring to.
 It snuck up on me.
 I have been way too immersed in work to realize that May is nearing the end.